G-Research/yunikorn-web/README.md

 #### Environment configuration for [UHS](https://github.com/g-Research/unicorn-history-server/)

+YuniKorn Web for UHS is built and served directly from the UHS server in production.
+No additional configuration is required for production deployments.

-To establish a connection between the web UI and UHS, you need to configure the `src/assets/config/envconfig.json` file with the following values:
+For local development only, you need to configure the `src/assets/config/envconfig.json` file with the following values:

 ```json
 {